MattisLind/DECPROMEM/README.md

 The Makefile provided should do all the work of doing all this provided that the correct paths to the macro-11 and obj2bin binaries has been given.

+### Reminaing to be done.

+1. Test with 74ALS640 chips.
+2. Test with a single memory chip rather than two.
+3. Test on machine with less than 1 meg or more than 1 meg.
+4. What happens if there is another memory board in the machine?
+Should work but not tested yet.